MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 | Third-party MDM provider    | Check to make sure your MDM provider supports deploying offline-licensed app packages. |

 [!NOTE]
-> Microsoft Intune only supports offline apps that are assigned to a Device group and use the Device license type.
+> Intune only supports offline apps that are assigned to a Device group and use the Device license type.

 ## Develop and test apps